cyberrely/cyberrely.github.io/site.md

 # CyberRely: All new Cyber Security Mechanism

-## 'It takes 20 years to build a fortune but just a few seconds of cyber attack to ruin it'

 ### About CyberRely
 <b>Cyberrely is a Cyber-Security app consisting of 4 distinct services :</b>
 - PhishSafe : Detects phishing websites